-This project is the perfect ecompromise between budget and location, suiting those who want easy city centre access, but with suburban prices.
+This project is the perfect compromise between budget and location, suiting those who want easy city centre access, but with suburban prices.

 Situated in the historic district of Eyup, the project is made up of five low rise blocks with 279 apartments.
 Careful consideration is given to nature, with lovely landscaping enjoyed by balconies, gardens, and terraces.

-Architecturaly the project reflects Eyups millenia of history, combined with modern touches such as full height windows.
-With its specially designed ceramics and fixtures from bathroom to kitchen, apartments offer special elegant details.
+Architecturally the project reflects Eyups millennia of history, combined with modern touches such as full-height windows.
+With its specially designed ceramics and fixtures from the bathroom to kitchen, apartments offer unique, elegant details.
 Materials of the interior decoration are top quality and products are all of the latest technology.

-Social facilities are small but substantial, with all common features provided.
+Social facilities are small but substantial, with all standard features provided.

 The project is just 500 metres from the new M7 metro line, which runs into central Istanbul (Sisli and Besiktas).
-The new Tramway, which runs to the historic city centre, is just a few minutes away.
+The new Tramway, which runs to the historic city centre, is just a few minutes away as well.

 Central Istanbul regions such as Beyoglu, Sisli, Besiktas, and Sariyer are within 10-15 minute drive even with traffic.
-This makes the area popular with Turks looking for easy access to central Istanbul.
+The thing that makes it popular with the Turks looking for easy access to central Istanbul.